-If you live within the Parchment School District you can get a free Parchment Library card, which will allow you to enjoy the more than 49,000 books, 1400 audiobooks, 1500 movies, 1000 music CDs, and 150 magazines we have to offer!
+If you live within the Parchment School District you can get a free Parchment Library card.

-If you don't live in our district, you're probably eligible for a free "Reciprocal" or "Michicard" library card through an agreement with your home library.
-(See "Reciprocal" and "Michicard" below.)
+If you don't live in our district, you're probably eligible for a free "Reciprocal" or "MI Library" card through an agreement with your home library.
+(See "Reciprocal" and "MI Library" below.)

 PARCHMENT COMMUNITY LIBRARY MEMBERSHIP POLICY